Special Economic Zone (SEZ): A New Gateway for Global Investment

 How many zones are there in Saudi Arabia?

 There are 13 regions in Saudi Arabia, each with its own capital city strategically positioned across the Kingdom.
+The country is also divided into 13 administrative regions, forming the broader geographic framework within which these zones operate.

 What is Ceda Saudi Arabia?